OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Skeleton/InterfaceSpec-Skeleton.md

 Rationale: Substitution of one skeleton for another, in multi-user tracked scenarios

-- One Skeleton interface sensor refers to **one or more Tracker interfaces**...
+- One Skeleton interface sensor refers to **sensors from one or more Tracker interfaces** ...

 Rationale: Skeletons may be overlaid on existing trackers, but must refer to at least one tracker to provide the data that isn't connectivity or association.

-- ...providing **room-space**...
+- ... providing **room-space** ...

 (Or tracker-space - some sort of "global" to be contrasted with parent-relative. )
 Rationale: Usability of joint poses by tracker clients as well as skeleton clients for new devices implementing both Tracker and Skeleton at the same time.

-- ...**joint**...
+- ... **joint** (and site) ...

 Rationale: This provides commonality between skeleton technologies.
 If marker-based trackers wish to also expose the marker poses, they may, but they are not directly referenced by or required by the skeleton.
-Similarly, skeleton solutions that adjust reported tracker data to fit a model may choose to report the raw, uncorrected data as additional tracker sensors, but in that case the skeleton should be referring to the adjusted joint tracking sensors
+Similarly, skeleton solutions that adjust reported tracker data to fit a model may choose to report the raw, uncorrected data as additional tracker sensors, but in that case the skeleton should be referring to the adjusted joint tracking sensors.
+Joints are reported, rather than bones, to enhance interoperability by applying the Tracker interface class.
+From a client usability standpoint, bones may be exposed by computation from the corresponding joints.

-- ... **poses** (usually)
+- ... **poses** (usually) ...

 Rationale: Generally, full poses are desired, since humans bones are not solids of revolution.
-However, for certain "leaf joints" or "sites" that are useful and available (such as fingertip), a position-only may be reported given that there is not a child joint and bone orientation can be inferred from the parent joint.
+However, for certain "end sites" that are useful and available (such as fingertip), a position-only may be reported given that there is not a child joint and bone orientation can be inferred from the parent joint.

-- with a **standardized coordinate system**.
+- ... with a **standardized coordinate system**.

 Rationale: While no single standard coordinate system convention will fit all client applications, consistent input data makes integration easier.

-- Following transmission of a skeleton's tracker poses, a **SkeletonComplete message** should be sent for the corresponding skeleton sensor.
+- Following transmission of a skeleton's tracker poses for a single consistent data frame, a **SkeletonComplete message** should be sent for the corresponding skeleton sensor.

 ## Messages